monarc-project/ansible-ubuntu/README.md

 ### Notes

+#### Updating the inventory

-1. Adding/removing an attribute for the ansible inventory can be done with the script ``update.sh`` via cron as the user 'ansible'.
+Adding/removing an attribute for the ansible inventory can be done with the script ``update.sh`` via cron as the user 'ansible'.
 Edit this script according to your need.

+#### Postfix

-2. Installation of Postfix on the BO and the FO is not done by ansible.
+Installation of Postfix on the BO and the FO is not done by ansible.
 You have to do it manually.

+#### Backup

-3. For information about database backup, please read the following.
+For information about database backup, please read the following.

+#### TLS certifcate

+##### Self-signed certificate

-4. Generation of a self-signed certificate:
+Generation of a self-signed certificate:

 ``sudo openssl req -x509 -nodes -days 1000 -newkey rsa:2048 -keyout /etc/sslkeys/monarc.key -out /etc/sslkeys/monarc.crt``

+Then provide the address of the certificate (here monarc.crt) and the address of the certificate key in the configuration file (_inventory/hosts_).
+You can generally set _certificatechain_ to the empty string.

+##### Let's Encrypt

+``sudo -E letsencrypt certonly --agree-tos -m <your-email> --webroot -d <clientDomain> -w /var/www/letsencrypt/``

+Then simply set the value of _certificate_ to _letsencrypt_.
+And set the values of _certificatekey_ and _certificatechain_ to the empty string.

 ## Ansible roles